The Good, The Bad and The Buggy: Dead Space (2008)

 8. GPS System

 The game allows the player to constantly check their route to objectives.
 This can be extremely handy when under duress against a wave of rushing enemies.
-The GPS system allows the player to quickly check their escape route.
-The system also helps in eliminating dead time in the gameplay.
-Older games that do not help the player locate objectives in the environment often means that the player is subject to aimless wandering and wasted time.
+The GPS system also allows the player to quickly check their escape route.
+The system helps in eliminating dead time in the gameplay.
+Older games that do not help the player locate objectives in the environment often means that the player is subject to aimless wandering and wasted time - and the player is brought out of an immersive state.
 The GPS system fits in pretty well to the technology of the diegetic time and space in the game, making the GPS system a minimal plot contrivance.

 7. Death Animations